 In other words, the domain is a dynamic selection of elements within InfoWater Pro.
 The elements within the domain are shown in red by default.
 Note that removing some elements from the domain does not mean it will delete those elements from the model.
 The domain operation has no impact on hydraulic simulation.

-To perform domain operations, click Domain Managerin the InfoWater Pro toolbar.
+To perform domain operations, click on the Domain Managerbutton in the InfoWater Pro ribbon.

 Apply to Active Facility Only: This check box applies to active facilities in the network.
 If left unchecked, the domain selection will include all elements in the network regardless of active/inactive status.

 - Map Selection: Picks the network components to be included in the domain in the map view.
 Using the mouse, drag and drop a rectangle around the area to be selected or select individual elements.
 When the selection is completed right click and either select Enter to accept the selection or Cancel to disregard the selection and exit.

 - DB Query: Defines those network components to be included in the domain by way of a database query statement.

 - Query Set: Defines those network components to be included in the domain with a query set (a collection of individual database query statements).

 - Selection Set: Includes those components in an existing selection set into the domain.

 - Special Query: Includes all network components that meet the criteria of one of the special predefined queries.
 Examples of special queries are all fireflow nodes, all controlled elements, all pipes with check valves, etc.

 - Network: Includes all network components, or alternatively, all components of a single component type, in the domain.